mfiles music files mfiles film music

 • Casino Royale (2006) - a "back to basics" score in the original John Barry jazz mold, with only brief hints of the Bond theme until the End Titles

-• Randall and Hopkirk (deceased) - the BBC remake with Vic Reeves and Bob Mortimer
+• Randall and Hopkirk (deceased) - theme for BBC remake with Vic Reeves and Bob Mortimer, much of the incidental music provided by current Doctor Who composer Murray Gold

 • BBC Hall of Fame: Barbara Windsor

-• Doctor Who audio adventures - not strictly music for TV but based on a TV show
+• Doctor Who audio adventures - not strictly music for TV but based on a TV show, Arnold does a simple back-to-basics arrangement of the familiar Doctor Who theme composed by Ron Grainer

-• Little Britain - resident composer for this comedy series
+• Little Britain - creating the stately theme and acting as resident composer for this comedy series featuring the voice of Tom Baker (are we seeing a pattern here?)

 The "Shaken and Stirred" album is an excellent introduction to the work of David Arnold including cover versions of Diamonds are Forever, Moonraker, Thunderball, Live and Let Die and a short but truly amazing version of From Russia with Love sung by Natacha Atlas.
-You can find this on Amazon.co.uk in the UK, or Amazon.com in the US.
+(See the amazon links below for more details.)
+One track recorded as part of the project but not for some reason included on the album is You Only Live Twice - sung by Bjork.
 Piano sheet music is available called "Themes from Independence Day" from International Music Publications, including Flyers' Theme, Presidential Theme, Hiller's Theme and the Alien Attack Theme all integrated into a overture for piano solo.